mathigon/textbooks/content/polyhedra/content.md

 ### Tessellations in Art

-Tessellations we both a tool and inspiration for many artists, architects and designer – most famously the Dutch artist [M. C. Escher](bio:escher).
+Tessellations were both a tool and inspiration for many artists, architects and designer – most famously the Dutch artist [M. C. Escher](bio:escher).
 Escher’s work contains strange, mutating creatures, patterns and landscapes: